 Final Thoughts on Ebi Senbei

 Ebi Senbei are the perfect snack to take with you and eat when you get hungry.
 They are high in protein, and calcium and low in fat because of their base material, which is shrimp.
+Ebi Senbei are also a great Nagoya souvenir to give to your friends and family.

 If you love shrimp Nagoya is the place to indulge in the best shrimp dishes.
 Have you heard of Tenmusu yet?
 They are mini rice balls with a shrimp Tempura in the middle.